 Ducks' John Gibson: Between pipes Tuesday

-Gibson will patrol the home crease for Tuesday's home game against Edmonton, Eric Stephens of The Athletic reports.
+Gibson will start Tuesday's road clash versus the Blackhawks, Tracey Myers of NHL.com reports.

-Gibson will start for the fourth time in the past five games, and he's gone 1-2-1 along with 2.74 GAA and .913 save percentage over that span.
-He'll draw a tough matchup Tuesday, however, facing an Oilers offense that ranks 13th in the league in goals per game this season (3.16).
+The 27-year-old will start for the seventh consecutive game, and he's accumulated a 2-2-1 record over his past five games, adding a 2.96 GAA and .902 save percentage over that span.
+Gibson will face a decent matchup against a Chicago offense that ranks 19th in goals per game this season (2.94).

 More News